 Fake authority domains and international examples

-Since February, researchers at Checkpoint Research (CPR) has tracked down a dozen registered domains related to the British tax authority (HMRC) and a full 46 percent of them are classified as malicious or suspicious.
-Cybercriminals are using fake URL:s that mimic legitimate domain names used by government agencies.
-Similar phishing campaigns have also been detected in the United States, where criminals impersonate the U.S. Internal Revenue Service (IRS) to steal users' information.
+Since February, researchers at Checkpoint Research (CPR) has tracked a dozen registered domains related to the UK's tax authority (HMRC) and 46 percent of them are classified as malicious or suspicious.
+Cybercriminals are using fake URLs that mimic legitimate domain names used by government agencies.
+Similar phishing campaigns have also been detected in USA, where criminals impersonate the US Internal Revenue Service (IRS) in order to steal users' information.
 The Swedish Tax Agency also announced in March that they had been subjected to distributed denial of service (DDOS) attacks on the day it became possible to declare digitally.

 Security expert's advice during declaration times